-The following is the list of all possible DIC info page displays.
-Some may not be available for your particular vehicle.
-Some items may not be turned on by default but can be turned on through the Options app.
-See "DIC Info Page Options" earlier in this section.
+The following is the list of all possible DIC information displays.
+Some of the information displays may not be available for your particular vehicle.

-Speed: Shows the vehicle speed in either kilometers per hour (km/h) or miles per hour (mph).
-If equipped, press $\$ to open the menu and select to display speed limit signs.
+Speed (Base Cluster): Shows the vehicle speed in either kilometers per hour (km/h) or miles per hour (mph).

-Trip A or Trip B : Shows the current distance traveled, in either kilometers (km) or miles (mi), since the trip odometer was last reset.
+Trip A or Trip B, Average Fuel Economy, and Average Speed (Base Cluster) / Trip 1 or Trip 2 and Average Fuel Economy (Uplevel Cluster): The Trip display shows the current distance traveled, in either kilometers (km) or miles (mi), since the trip odometer was last reset.
+The trip odometer can be reset by pressing and holding SEL while this display is active.

-This also shows the approximate average liters per 100 kilometers (L/100 km) or miles per gallon (mpg).
+The Average Fuel Economy display shows the approximate average liters per 100 kilometers (L/100 km) or miles per gallon (mpg).
 This number is calculated based on the number of L/100 km (mpg) recorded since the last time this menu item was reset.
 This number reflects only the approximate average fuel economy that the vehicle has right now, and will change as driving conditions change.
+The Average Fuel Economy can be reset along with the trip odometer by pressing and holding SEL while this display is active.